RiddhisaRanganathan/Elevate-Labs-Project/README.md

 This project is a lightweight Intrusion Detection System (IDS) built using Python, Scapy, SQLite, and a machine learning model for anomaly detection.
 It captures network packets, extracts meaningful features, and flags suspicious traffic based on trained behavior.

+## Background
+I first tested my project using the NSL-KDD dataset to make sure the machine learning model and code were working correctly.
+After that, I used my own captured network packets to retrain the model.
+Now the system works fully on real packet data collected from my network, and it can detect anomalies based on that.

 ---

 ## Features Implemented